Kumano Ancient Trail

 • Meal Breakfast, Dinner

-We travel south along the coast by train to Tanabe (about 3 hours), then transfer by local bus (about 40 minutes) to Takijiri, at the beginning of the Nakahechi, part of the network of ancient pilgrimage trails known as the Kumano Kodo, or Kumano Ancient Trail.
-Now a UNESCO World Heritage site, the Kumano Kodo became popular from the 11th century as a place of pilgrimage from Kyoto by Emperors.
-The Kii Peninsula, which extends south from Nara and Osaka, has long been considered sacred
+We travel south along the coast by train to Tanabe (about 3 hours), then transfer by local bus (about 40 minutes) to Takijiri, at the beginning of the Nakahechi, part of the network of ancient pilgrimage trails known as the Kumano Kodō, or Kumano Ancient Trail.
+Now a UNESCO World Heritage Site, the Kumano Kodō became popular from the 11th century as a place of pilgrimage from Kyōto by emperors.
+The Kii Peninsula, which extends south from Nara and Ōsaka, has long been considered sacred in Japan as the entrance to the land of Yomi, the mythical afterworld.
+It is also the site of the Three Grand Shrines of Kumano.
+We continue with a 2-hour hike to the small hilltop village of Takahara, where we spend the night.
+Our accommodation is a delightful traditional Japanese accommodation built by local craftsmen, with rooms affording spectacular views over the surrounding mountains.
+There are hot spring baths and the sumptuous evening meal is made with organic, locally sourced ingredients.

 • Day